oracle-livelabs/analytics-ai/atom/understandingDocument/duspeech.md

 4. Click on the link to download the VB application (zip file): [ATOM_VB.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/UcaJRNLr-UXQ55zFIOdS_rloRYfUSYA49sRGZsBON3ZNYncODcwC1DLdz7Xw4PJd/n/c4u02/b/hosted_workshops/o/ATOM_VB.zip)

-5. Import the application in provisioned instance as per the screenshots
+5. Import the application in provisioned instance as per the screenshots.
+Users only need one VCBS instance created.
+They can import/create multiple applications in the instance for each additional chatbot they have

     * Click on Import from Visual Builder Instance